cerfacs-globc/xtclim/README.md

 - The "input" folder is incomplete for the same reason.
 The preprocessed test data only could be uploaded.
 The three missing files can be obtained by running preprocess_3d_data.ipynb with the previously mentioned NetCDF files.

+Template for the architecture of the network: https://debuggercafe.com/convolutional-variational-autoencoder-in-pytorch-on-mnist-dataset/.